 Jackpot prizes awarded under PowerBall® and Mega Millions® are satisfied through investments purchased by the Multi-State Lottery Association (MUSL).
 MUSL purchases U.S. government obligations, which are held in irrevocable trusts established by MUSL for the benefit of participating state lotteries.
 Accordingly, the Lottery does not record an obligation for PowerBall® and Mega Millions® jackpot awards which are payable in installments from funds provided by MUSL.
-Following the April 8, 2020 drawing, guaranteed starting PowerBall® jackpots and minimum jackpot increases were eliminated, and future jackpots are based on game sales and interest rates effective at the time.
-Following the April 3, 2020 drawing, Mega Millions® jackpots and minimum jackpot increases were eliminated, and future jackpots and increases are based on game sales and interest rates.
+In fiscal 2020, guaranteed starting jackpots and minimum jackpot increases were eliminated for PowerBall® and Mega Millions®.
+Future jackpots are based on game sales and interest rates effective at the time.